HomeGuidesAPI ReferenceChangelog

 Select the Right Utility and Tariff

-About Utilities and Tariffs
+About utilities and tariffs

-For Switch customers, when you create a new Account, we will set the most likely utility and tariff for your customer.
-We do this based on the Account’s address and its customer class.
-For example, if you create an account for a residential customer in the 95462 zip code using the call below, we will automatically set the utility to Pacific Gas & Electric (who services the San Francisco Bay Area) and the Tariff to “E-1 Residential”, which is the most common tariff for homes.
-Most likely utility is based on the total number of customers that each possible utility serves, and most likely tariff is based on the number of customers on that particular tariff.
+For example, if you create an account for a residential customer in the 95462 ZIP code using the call below, we automatically set the utility to Pacific Gas & Electric, which serves the San Francisco Bay Area, and the tariff to “E-1 Residential”, which is the most common tariff for homes.
+The most likely utility is based on the total number of customers that each possible utility serves, and the most likely tariff is based on the number of customers on that particular tariff.

 PUT /rest/v1/accounts